mariaarnesson/restaurant_booking_system/README.md

 # Deployment:

+[Code Institute Full Template](https://github.com/Code-Institute-Org/gitpod-full-template) was used to create my Django application.

+    This is fellows steps, which was made:
+    - Click the 'Use this template' button.
+    - Add the name of the repository.
+    - Add a description of the respository.
+    - Press button 'Create repository' to create a repository.
+    - On GitHub dashboard, press button 'Gitpod' to create Gitpod Workspace.

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:

     - Login to Heroku